Skip to content

 views 0 Last updated

 The Caching block wires Microsoft.Extensions.Caching.Hybrid for the whole platform.
 L1 is in-process memory; L2 is Valkey (a Redis-compatible, BSD-licensed Redis fork) when CachingOptions:Redis is set, otherwise the in-process DistributedMemoryCache.
-The block decorates the underlying HybridCache with ObservableHybridCache to emit OpenTelemetry metrics + activities, and it shares the IConnectionMultiplexer with DataProtection so the whole host opens one Valkey connection pool, not three.
+The block decorates the underlying HybridCache with ObservableHybridCache to emit OpenTelemetry metrics + activities, and it shares the IConnectionMultiplexer with DataProtection key persistence so the whole host opens one Valkey connection pool, not one per feature.

 What it ships